intel-analytics/BigDL-2.x/README.md

 - High-Level **ML Workflow** that automates the process of building large-scale machine learning applications.

-  - Automatically distributed real-time serving (for TensorFlow/PyTorch/Caffe/BigDL/ OpenVINO models) with a simple pub/sub API.
+  - Automatically distributed real-time serving (for TensorFlow/PyTorch/Caffe/BigDL/OpenVINO models) with a simple pub/sub API.

   - Scalable AutoML for time series prediction (that automatically generates features, selects models and tunes hyperparameter).